Temporary hospitals popping up across NH to combat hospital overflow

 NASHUA, N.H (WHDH) - Temporary hospitals are being set up inside two New Hampshire schools to combat the surge of coronavirus cases that have been overwhelming medical centers.

-Two gyms at Nashua High School South are being converted and are now filled with beds to treat 180 patients should the state need to cope with hospital overflow — facilities just like it are popping up all across the Granite State.
+Two gyms at Nashua High School South are being converted and are now filled with beds to treat 180 patients should the state need to cope with hospital overflow.

 The gym at Southern New Hampshire University in Manchester is also being prepped to treat COVID-19 patients.